International contemporary art from emerging and established...

 Those who have read Lewis Carroll’s Alice in Wonderland are familiar with the the Mad Hatter and his tea party.
 The term “mad hatter” was actually inspired by real-life symptoms of mercury poisoning suffered by workers exposed to the substance, which was used in the hatmaking industry in the 18th and 19th centuries.

-From the pedestrian poisons of nicotine and caffeine, to the arsenic of Agatha Christie mystery novels, to the beautiful and deceptive innocence of the small but poisonous Golden Frog, the myriad facets of poison are explored in the American Museum of Natural History new exhibit, The Power of Poison, opening Saturday, Nov.
-16. It is curated by Mark Siddall, curator in the Division of Invertebrate Zoology.
+From the pedestrian poisons of nicotine and caffeine, to the arsenic of Agatha Christie mystery novels, to the beautiful and deceptive innocence of the small but poisonous Golden Frog, the myriad facets of poison are explored in the American Museum of Natural History's The Power of Poison.
+It is curated by Mark Siddall, curator in the Division of Invertebrate Zoology.

 “In this exhibition, we illuminate how poison is used in the natural world — and the evolutionary history behind it — as well as the ways in which people have used it and tried to understand its power throughout the centuries,” says Siddall.